cmusatyalab/openmidas/README.md

 #### General

 * Show Screenshot/Recording Buttons - This will enable icons to allow you to capture video or screenshots while running OpenMiDaS.
-* Display Metrics - Enabling this option will show the number of detections during your sessions.
+* Display Metrics - Enabling this option will show the metrics including FPS.

 #### Experimental